xabierblanch/PyRockDiff/README.md

 The process begins with essential pre-processing steps such as noise removal and vegetation filtering.
 It then aligns the point clouds using Fast Global Registration (FGR) and Iterative Closest Point (ICP) algorithms.

+The pipeline offers two change-detection applications: **pre-failure deformation detection** and **rockfall identification** with volume quantification.

-Change detection is performed using the M3C2 algorithm, followed by clustering of significant changes with DBSCAN.
+In both cases, change detection is performed using the M3C2 algorithm, followed by clustering of significant changes with DBSCAN.
 Finally, the volume of detected rockfalls is estimated using alpha-shape triangulation.

 The pipeline is fully automated and user-friendly, requiring minimal input through a configuration file.
 It is designed to be accessible to users without programming experience and leverages open-source tools to promote transparency and collaboration.
 </details>